Security Considerations for Multi-agent Systems: Security Threats, Risks, and Vulnerabilities Affecting AI Agent Systems

 \subsubsection{RTE\_25 - Multi-Agent Reinforcement Learning (MARL)}

 RTE\_25\_1 - Multi-Agent Learned Coordination as Social Engineering Vector.
 MARL systems learn to cooperate through communication and coordination.
 Attackers poison learning processes causing agents to learn to exploit each other—agents develop implicit "agreements" to behave maliciously together.
 Unlike overt social engineering, this emerges from learned reward structures.
-For instance, agents might learn that "when peer sends observation\_X, execute\_dangerous\_action" through joint reward optimization.
+For instance, agents might learn that "when peer sends observation\_X, execute\_dangerous\_action" through joint reward optimization.~\cite{ar2603_00186, ar2603_09134, ar2601_08237, ar2603_04833}.

 RTE\_25\_2 - Self-Replicating Reward Signal Injection via Multi-Agent Experience Sharing.
 Experience replay buffers shared across agents enable self-replicating attacks where poisoned transitions propagate through buffer updates.
-When Agent A encounters poisoned reward, it stores experience; Agent B's replay batch samples same experience; both agents' policies update toward malicious attractors.
+When Agent A encounters poisoned reward, it stores experience; Agent B's replay batch samples same experience; both agents' policies update toward malicious attractors.~\cite{ar2603_09002, ar2603_09134, ar2603_00186, ar2603_11433, ar2601_02682}.

 RTE\_25\_3 - Consensus Learning Manipulation Through Synchronized Poisoning.
 Multi-agent consensus mechanisms averaging learned policies can be manipulated by poisoning a majority of agents' learning.
-If 3 of 5 agents' policies are poisoned toward malicious behaviors, consensus moves toward malicious optima.
-Learning from consensus (meta-learning across agents) propagates corruption.
+In averaging-based consensus mechanisms, if 3 of 5 agents' policies are poisoned toward malicious behaviors, consensus moves toward malicious optima.
+Learning from consensus (meta-learning across agents) propagates corruption.~\cite{ar2603_11433, ar2603_00186, ar2603_07972, ar2603_04833}.

 RTE\_25\_4 - Learned Message Protocol Exploitation in Agent Communication.
 AutoGen-style conversational agents learn communication patterns.
 Attackers poison learning such that agents develop implicit communication protocols embedding malicious instructions.
-For instance, agents might learn "message\_type\_X signals danger, execute\_override" as learned convention.
+For instance, agents might learn "message\_type\_X signals danger, execute\_override" as learned convention.~\cite{ar2603_16141, ar2603_16663, ar2603_12023, ar2603_04833, ar2601_08237}.